percona/pmm-doc/source/manage/client.config.rst

 |opt.bind-address|
   Specify the bind address,
-  which is also the local (private) address mapped from client address via NAT or port forwarding By default, it is set to the client address.
+  which is also the local (private) address mapped from client-address via NAT or port forwarding By default, it is set to the client-address.

 |opt.client-address|
-  Specify the client address,
+  Specify the client-address,
   which is also the remote (public) address for this system.
   By default, it is automatically detected via request to server.